edyarr/syllabus-practice/syllabus.md

 - Rooks, Noliwe. *White Money/Black Power: The Surprising History of African American Studies and the Crisis of Race in Higher Education*.
 Boston: Beacon Press, 2006. pp. 1-25.
 - Du Bois, W.E.B.
 “The Ripe of Africa.”
 In: *The World and Africa*.
 Oxford: Oxford University Press, 2007.
 28-51.
 - Mcdougal, Serie.
 “Africana Studies and the Science of Knowing.” *Research Methods in Africana Studies*.
 New York: Peter Lang, 2014.
 1-30.

+### Week 4.
+**Guest Speaker**
+#### Readings
+- Depestre, René.
+“Hello and Goodbyes to Negritude.”
+In: Manuel Moreno Franginals. *Africa in Latin America: Essays on History, Culture, and Socialization*.
+New York: Holmes & Meier, 1984.
+251-272.
+- Gilroy, Paul.
+“The Black Atlantic as a Counterculture of Modernity.” *The Black Atlantic.
+Modernity and Double-Consciousness*.
+Cambridge, MA: Harvard University Press, 1993.